estebanways/pandoras/README.md

 Done!
 Now, to start your chroot just execute `sudo pandoras start-box`.

-## Upsize images
+## Upsize chroots

-To be able to upsize images with Pandoras, install qemu-utils.
+To be able to upsize chroots with Pandoras, install qemu-utils.
 For example:

 ```shell
 sudo apt-get install qemu-utils